Kremlin says Russian oil embargo would hurt Europe, not U.S. | Headlines

 - Russian Federation

-Some European Union foreign ministers are pushing for an oil embargo as part of further sanctions against Russia, in an effort to punish Moscow over events in Ukraine.
-Kremlin spokesperson Dmitry Peskov told reporters the question of any oil embargo was a very complex topic.
+Some European Union foreign ministers are pushing for an oil embargo as part of a possible fifth round of sanctions against Russi, in an effort to punish Moscow over events in Ukraine.
+"Such an embargo would very seriously impact the global oil market, very badly impact energy balance on the European continent," Kremlin spokesperson Dmitry Peskov told reporters on a daily conference call.

+Diplomats have said a Russian chemical weapons attack in Ukraine, or a heavy bombardment of its capital Kyiv, could be a trigger for an energy embargo.
+Russia says it targets military, not civilian infrastructure.
+Moscow itself has warned that EU sanctions on Russian oil could prompt it to close a gas pipeline to Europe.
+For now, the 27-nation EU, which relies on Russia for 40% of its gas, with Germany among the most dependent of the bloc's large economies, is divided on how to tackle the energy issue.

+"Americans would remain as they are and would feel much better than Europeans (in the event of oil embargo).
+This would be hard for Europeans - such a decision would hit everyone," Peskov said.
+Russia sent tens of thousands of troops into Ukraine on Feb.
+24 in what it called a "special operation" to degrade its southern neighbour's military capabilities and root out people it called dangerous nationalists.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)